Managing Google Reviews

 Review Response Notifications

-- Customers care about being responded to.
-53 percent of customers expect a review response within 7 days.
+Customers care about your responses.
+53 percent of customers expect a review response within seven days.
 But as much as 63 percent say that they have never heard back from a business after leaving a review.

 Delete Google Reviews